The Mystery of 248 and Cofactor DH

 Conclusion

-In openssh-portable’s implementation, the least significant bits of the secret keys are zeroed out to prevent the leak.
-You might ask why pre-define these bits?
-My guess is basically, these bits might leak information about the random number generator of the target, so fixing them to 000 would prevent such an information to be exfiltrated by an adversary.
-However, this reduces the keyspace by 8 folds.
+In OpenSSH‑portable's implementation, the least significant bits of the secret keys are zeroed out to prevent the leak.
+You might ask: why pre‑define these bits?
+My guess is that these bits might leak information about the random‑number generator of the target, so fixing them to 000 would prevent such information from being exfiltrated by an adversary.
+However, this reduces the keyspace by a factor of 8.